fsworld009/blog/source/_posts/archlinux.md

-title: Random notes for installing Archlinux & Xfce4 on Virtualbox
+title: Random notes for installing Archlinux & Xfce4 on VirtualBox
 date: 2017-12-28 10:53:52
 tags: [Archlinux, Linux]
 ---

-Below are random notes I jotted down when I installed Archlinux and Xfce4 on virtualbox.
+Below are random notes I jotted down when I installed Archlinux and Xfce4 on VirtualBox.
 It has been a while so there might be errors here and there.

 ## Guest System configuration
 - EFI enabled